Probate Q&A Series What’s the process to remove a co-executor for mismanaged estate assets in North Carolina probate?

 • Any relevant evidence, such as accountings, bank records, or communications

-The petition relies on N.C.G.S. § 28A-15-16, which governs petitions to allow or disallow accounts and remove fiduciaries.
+The petition relies on N.C.G.S. § 28A-9-1, which governs removal proceedings for personal representatives.

 Notice and Hearing